 Looking for some lunch box inspiration?
 It’s so easy to get stuck in a lunch box rut, so we asked our Mykidstime parents for their winning lunchbox suggestions – here are 100 Healthy Lunch Box Ideas your kids will love.

 Before we talk lunch box ideas, here are some of your useful tips:

 - Before putting anything into a lunch box do try it out at home first, and be sure they like it, and will eat it.

 - Make sure to pack a bottle of water and check that your child has drunk it each day.

-- Add a bit of humor to lunchboxes with jokes, notes or fun shaped food!
+- Add a bit of humour to lunchboxes with jokes, notes or fun shaped food!

 - Download our free monthly Lunch Box Ideas Planner – you can then see at a glance if you have all key food groups included, and how much variety you have included.
-It will also help you plan your weekly shopping.
+It will also help you plan the weekly shopping.

 Get more ideas on 10 Not to be Missed Lunch Box Ideas & Hacks

 Sandwiches are still a firm favourite with kids and most of you try to add two fillings – one protein or dairy, and one vegetable – ensuring your kids are getting a good variety of all the food groups in one easy to eat place.
 Bread is the staple but below are a variety of other alternatives for sandwiches which are all great lunch box ideas.

 Once filled, roll them tightly and cut them into wheels to make them more interesting to eat!